How to Run a Product Drop That Sells Out

 What to do the day after

-First, decide out loud what happens next.
-You have two honest paths, and you should never fake either one.
+The day after a sellout is when demand is highest and most brands waste it.
+Decide out loud what happens next.
 Restock the same product, or move on to the next drop.
-If you restock, be clear that you are restocking so nobody who paid a premium feels cheated.
+If you restock, be clear about it so nobody who paid a premium feels cheated.
 If you are moving on, say the piece is done and point people toward what is coming.
+Then collect the demand you could not fill, because every person who clicked through to a sold-out page is a lead.
+If this drop caught a wave, read turning a viral moment into sales and move before the attention cools.

 Why a partner makes the limited run possible